xxks-kkk/Optitimal/README.md

 # Optitimal

+## Installation:
+put .apk file onto your android phone, and run it with app installer on the phone.

 ## Goal
 To create an android application that allows users to record and analyze time spent doing different activities